Faces of Wyndham — A Portrait Project Celebrating Cultural Diversity in Australia

 The Book is Still Coming

-When I first imagined Faces of Wyndham, I saw it not just as an exhibition, but as a book something permanent, accessible, and shareable.
-A book can travel, it can sit on a coffee table or in a school library, and it can reach people beyond the walls of a gallery.
-The idea was to create a printed record of the individuals who call Wyndham home.
-A quiet, powerful celebration of people, culture, and belonging.
+When I first imagined Faces of Wyndham, I saw it not just as an exhibition, but as something permanent, accessible, and shareable.
+A book can travel.
+It can sit on a coffee table or in a school library, and it can reach people beyond the walls of a gallery.
+The idea was to create a printed record of the individuals who call Wyndham home a quiet, powerful celebration of people, culture, and belonging.
+It grew from the same mindset that guides my work as a portrait photographer Melbourne’s West relies on for honest and intentional storytelling.

 Unfortunately, the book was delayed.
 COVID made it impossible to continue shooting for a time, and I had to put the idea on pause.
 That pause lasted longer than I expected.
 But the dream didn’t fade.
 If anything, it became clearer.
 I’ve kept the notes, the layouts, and the draft pages alive.
 Now, I’m actively exploring how to make it a reality.
 It won’t be cheap or quick, but I still believe it’s worth doing.